UTSC-CSCC09-Programming-on-the-Web/project-medeoplus/README.md

   * Architecture Validation: Achieve a stable local launch of all services using Docker Compose.
   * Debug the inter-service communication between Express and FastAPI.
-  * Core Workflow: Implement the complete user flow from OAuth registration to a successful Stripe subscription payment.
   * Basic Features: Build the foundational UI and APIs for the Messages, Appointments, and Documents modules.

 ### Beta Version

   * LightRAG Implementation: Complete the RAG data indexing and retrieval pipeline, enabling personalized AI conversations.
-  * Asynchronous Pipeline: Successfully implement the document processing pipeline powered by BullMQ and Redis.
   * Feature Completion: Integrate the real-time video transcription/translation feature and deploy the full application to a DigitalOcean VM.
+  * Core Workflow: Implement the complete user flow from OAuth registration to a successful Stripe subscription payment.

 ### Final Version

   * Optimization & Bug Fixes: Resolve all identified bugs based on beta testing feedback.
 Optimize RAG retrieval efficiency and front-end performance.